Summer Photo Workshop Around Iceland

-A summer photography workshop for the serious landscape photography enthusiast lead by Skarpi Thrainsson and David Schultz.
-Our goal is to assist you getting to the right locations at the right time for the best photographic results.
-On this tour we will travel around Iceland, visit and photograph the most unique locations in each part of Iceland, and visit some great nesting areas to photograph the Atlantic Puffin and other birds of Iceland.
+A summer photo workshop for the serious landscape photography enthusiast lead by Skarpi Thrainsson.
+Our goal is to assist you and get to the right locations at the right time for the best photographic results.
+On this tour, we will travel to Iceland, visit and photograph the unique locations in each part of Iceland, and visit some great nesting areas to photograph the Atlantic Puffin and other birds of Iceland.
 In June, the sun hardly ever sets, so we’ll have long days, and late night sunset/sunrise shoots.

 Duration: 10 days / 9 nights

 PRICE: $5.500 USD